Just Own Yourself ™

 I'm okay with hugging now … in fact, I can easily hug a complete stranger.
 It's been a process, though, and I trust my friend will one day find her comfort zone.
 We now end our hiking adventures with a warm embrace, and it’s a beautiful thing.

-I think one of the most powerful questions we can ever ask another human, is: "May I have a hug?"
+think one of the most powerful questions we can ever ask another human, is:

 Keep it in mind.
 Try it on for size.
 And may you know only joy.

-Peace and blessin
+Peace and blessings to all,

-gs to all,
+Peace and blessings to all,

 ~Victoria.